Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 In the first case, the principle of low-waste or waste-free production technology is implemented, for example, the production of graphite from graphite ores and the resulting graphite soot.

-WASTE PROCESSING IN SARATOV REGION
+WASTE PROCESSING IN THE SARATOV REGION

 CONCLUSION